Meaningful Use 101

 What is Meaningful Use?

-Meaningful Use is a government program that encourages medical providers to adopt and use an EHR by providing up to $44,000 per eligible provider ($63,750 for eligible Medicaid professionals).
+Meaningful Use is a government program that encourages medical providers to adopt and use an EHR to improve quality of care by providing up to $39,000 per eligible Medicare provider ($63,750 for eligible Medicaid professionals).
 Incentive funds are designed to help doctors make the transition to electronic records and can be used at the individual physician’s discretion.

-To receive payments, you need to demonstrate a set of 20 Meaningful Use criteria that serve as a roadmap for effective EHR adoption.
-During your first year in the program, you will only have to fulfill the criteria over a shortened 90-day reporting period—which can be started by October 3rd each year.
+To receive payments, you need to demonstrate a set of Meaningful Use criteria that serve as a roadmap for effective EHR adoption.
+During your first year in the program, you will only have to fulfill the criteria over a shortened 90-day reporting period—which can be started by October 3 at the very latest.
+You can then attest to CMS after your reporting period to earn your incentive.

-You can get started in less than five minutes on our free EHR—start today to beat this year’s deadline!
+You can get started in less than five minutes on our free EHR—start today to beat this year’s deadline of October 3rd.

 Who is qualified for Meaningful Use?